Learn to Code From Home: Where to Start and What to Study

 The U.S. Bureau of Labor Statistics predicts a 26% increase in employment for software developers over the next ten years.
 The same bureau reported that, in 2022, the median pay for computer programmers was an impressive $97,800 per year.

-If the demand, pay, and work itself interest you (never mind the general benefits of learning to code), why not give it a go from home?
+If the demand, pay, and work itself interest you (never mind the general benefits of learning to code), why shouldn't you code from home?
 Let's navigate some options together.

 What Can You Do as a Coder?